 At its most basic level, a PIM lets you collect, manage, and enrich your product information, create product catalogs, and distribute information to your sales and eCommerce channels in one place.
 This is an essential tool for retail businesses in particular that manage products online.

-It should be noted that a PIM system doesn’t handle all product information and not all information is moved into the PIM system including prices, discounts or stock information.
+It should be noted that a this system doesn’t handle all product information and not all information is moved into the PIM system including prices, discounts or stock information.

 This information will need to be fetched from other sources.
-The main principle of the PIM system is that it always contains marketing and sales information, nothing more.
+The main principle of the this system is that it always contains marketing and sales information, nothing more.

-There’s a lot to like about PIM – it’s a software that evaluates, stores, manages and helps you to distribute your products, so what more could you want?
+There’s a lot to like – it’s a software that evaluates, stores, manages and helps you to distribute your products, so what more could you want?

 The central hub provides your team with a one stop solution in finding all the relevant information relating to a particular product.
 There will be no time lost or confusion trying to locate, cleanup or piece together your product information.
 The time you would have lost can be better spent on-boarding new products and expand your product catalogue size.